Finland shocked by therapy center hacking, client blackmail

 Finnish media reported that cyber-criminals have demanded ransoms of 200 euros ($240) paid in Bitcoin, with the amount increased to 500 euros unless paid within 24 hours.
 The psychotherapy center also reportedly received a ransom demand for 450,000 euros ($534,000) in Bitcoin.

+Citizens reacted to the news with disbelief.
+It also prompted comments from Finland’s leaders.
+President Sauli Niinisto called the blackmailing “cruel” and “repulsive.”
+Prime Minister Sanna Marin said the hacking of such sensitive information was ”shocking in many ways.”

-The chief research officer of Finnish data security company F-Secure, Mikko Hypponen, told Finnish public broadcaster YLE that the case was unexceptional even on international level.
+The chief research officer of Finnish data security company F-Secure, Mikko Hypponen, told Finnish public broadcaster YLE that the case was exceptional even on an international level.

 Various Finnish organizations have rapidly mobilized ways to help the victims of the breach, including direct dial-in numbers with churches and therapy services.

-Note: This version has been corrected to show a data security expert said the case is exceptional, not unexceptional.